 We’ve never been professionally photographed.
 What should we expect?

 Being photographed professionally is exciting, but initially can be a bit daunting.
-It's more common for people to be a bit on the nervous side.
+It’s quite common for people to be a bit nervous.

 I work very closely with my clients with subtle guidance to make them feel comfortable and themselves, while also bringing out their best look.

-After a few minutes into shooting, most couples really start to love being in front of my cameras, even those that never thought they would.
+After a few minutes into shooting, most couples really start to love being in front of the camera, even those that are the most camera shy.

 Who are the people on your website?
 Models or real people?

 On the wedding pages, there are no models and all events are real weddings.
 The only professional models on the site are on the fashion pages, although some of the lions in Botswana pose so perfectly that they may qualify as professionals.

 There is a new trend of photographers shooting “styled” weddings, staged with models and even extras as guests.
 I do understand some photographers do this to build a nice looking wedding portfolio at well known places, but I find it to be misleading.

 When shooting, I am keen on finding a person's most flattering angles and using the best light and lenses for particular features.
 Some individuals photograph better in a certain light or with certain angles, and I work specifically to use that light and angle on a person throughout the day.